 Domain Management is a new service that we offer to practices who need a domain solution to host some of MacPractice's additional platforms, such as the Patient Portal, TSYS or MPGo.
 Domain Management provides a practice the ability to easily sign up and set up a domain with practically zero fuss.
 There'll be no need to work with an IT or Networking professional in most cases.

-This article will discuss what our new Domain Management offerings entail, and how to get started setting up a domain, and the steps required before you can use this Domain for our web products.
+This article will review how to get started setting up a domain, and the steps required before you can use this Domain for our web products.
 If you have any difficulties or require assistance, don't hesitate to contact MacPractice Support.

 - Accessing the Domain Management Page

 - Linking your MacPractice Server to the Domain